worldforge/smartbody/README.md

 This also means that it's possible to pick and match the components you want.
 If you don't want BML support for example that's now optional.

+## TODO

+A lot of effort has been put into migrating the code from its original state into where it's now there's a lot of work still to be done.

+* The code both compiles and runs on Linux.
+But while it compiles on Windows it currently (2023-01-28) crashes when it's run.
+Help with getting it to run on Windows would be greatly appreciated.
+* MacOS is a valid target, but the new code base has never been built on this platform.
+As with Windows, help here would be appreciated.
+* While the code base now is split up into different components there's been no work done in making sure it can easily be used as a third party library this way.
+We provide a bare-bones Conan file which builds everything at all, with all dependencies.
+This should be updated to instead allow for certain components to be built.
+To exemplify, the current Conan setup requires both OGRE and FLTK to be built, while these frameworks would probably not be of interest for someone aiming to incorporate Smartbody as a component into a game engine.

 ## License

 SmartBody is licensed under LGPL.

+This is a somewhat unfortunate license as it prevents Smartbody to be used in game development.
+The main issue is that Smartbody is out of the question for the vast majority of game developers, as it would mean that they then never could support consoles, unless their games were licenced under the GPL (which is unrealistic).
+This is due to the fact that consoles lack the ability to link shared libraries.
+All code must be statically compiled, which then requires all code to also be GPL compatible.

+If possible a MIT license would be more suitable.